OctopusDeploy/blog/blog/2019-11/raising-minimum-requirements-for-hosting-octopus-server/index.md

 You will only be affected if:

 1. You host Octopus Server on Windows Server 2008-2012 or SQL Server 2008-2016, and you want to upgrade to Octopus Server `2020.x`.
-2. Your company forces you to use Internet Explorer 11 regardless of whether you host Octopus Server on your own infrastructure or use Octopus Cloud.
+2. You use Internet Explorer 11, by choice or by force, regardless of whether you host Octopus Server on your own infrastructure or use Octopus Cloud.

-Don't worry, the Octopus Server installer will prevent you from accidentally upgrading without meeting the minimum requirements.
-If you do want to upgrade to Octopus Server `2020.x` you will need to upgrade your host operating system and/or database server.

 ## Question: Will my deployments be affected?